gizmolab10/jonathansand-me/Journal/Techno Curmudgeon.md

 ## tasks

 So, here's a typical situation I find distressing.
-Every day brings at least a trickle of items that need attention and action.
-Okay, so I open a letter and calmly read it.
-If I don't make contact rather soon, some service I like may be altered or removed.
+Every day brings at least a trickle of new tasks needing attention and action.
+As an example, today I open a letter and calmly read it.
+It told me that if I don't make contact rather soon, some service I like may be altered or removed.
 No phone number given.
-I visit the website they mention, and struggle to log in and struggle to navigate.
+I mutter "unbelievable," and try visiting the website they mention, and struggle (with more muttering) to log in and struggle to navigate.
 Ahah, I find a number and I call it.
-I am on hold for just shy of two hours when a friend calls me and I let them through, ending the hold.
-Back on the site, I found a waiting list, where I added my phone number.
+Okay, so get this: I am on hold for just shy of two hours while multitasking.
+I gave up and ended the call when a friend calls me and I let them through.
+Later, back on the site, I found a waiting list, where I added my phone number to have them call me back.
 They have not called in the 30 hours since.
+This is how my task list often contains tasks which will take significant time to accomplish nothing.
+I figure this is due to services that have not scaled well to match current demands.
+My guess is that petty competition from other initiatives starve budgets.
+I also suppose that the skills and knowledge needed to create a wonderful experience is not universally shared and is slowly and expensively recreated in each separate initiative.
+This and ill-adapted rigid processes long past their use-by date that are too expensive to update and retrain teams.
+These are massive global inefficiencies, impacting enterprises and individuals to who knows what overall cost of time.

 ## profit